What is a Leveraged Buyout (LBO)? How Does it Work?

 Editor’s note:

-Given the complexity of how businesses can be purchased and the products that are used, this document is not guaranteed to be 100% accurate or cover every potential option.
-However, we make every effort to provide the best information.
+This information should not be considered legal or financial advice.
+Given the complexity of business acquisitions, this document is not guaranteed to be 100% accurate or cover every potential option.
+However, we make every effort to provide you with the best information.
 If you have comments, suggestions, or improvements, contact us via LinkedIn.

 More from our learning center